More strong storms possible Monday, Tuesday

 Tuesday breakdown

 An area of low pressure will lift into Middle Tennessee and Southern Kentucky on Tuesday, enhancing the risk for severe thunderstorms.
 The morning hours look dry.
 Into the afternoon, temperatures rise to the lower and middle 80s, providing the fuel for thunderstorms to develop in the afternoon and evening.
 A line of storms will develop in Western Kentucky near the Ohio/TN Rivers, and move southeast to the afternoon and evening.
 With this line of storms, damaging wind gusts will be the main severe culprit.
-However, large hail and a tornado are possible, especially in our Cumberland Plateau counties of Tennessee and Kentucky.
+However, large hail and an isolated tornado are possible, especially east of Nashville and to the Cumberland Plateau counties of Tennessee and Kentucky.

 After the storms end Tuesday night, we will see lower humidity on Wednesday.
 More rain returns Thursday into the start of the weekend.